TheKiritoPlayer20/MoreOresInONE/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this project
 title: ''
 labels: enhancement
-assignees: ''
+assignees: KiritoGames20

 ---

 **Context**
-Add screenshots and describe what featue you would like to see.
+Add screenshots(if you can) and describe what featue you would like to see.